garrandall/popular-music-data/tracks/born-this-way-lady-gaga.md

 I was born this way (Born this way)

-Ooh, there ain't no other way
+Oh there ain't no other way
 Baby, I was born this way
 Baby, I was born this way (Born this way)
-Ooh, there ain't no other way
+Oh there ain't no other way
 Baby, I was born this way
 Right track, baby
 I was born this way